HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Discussion

 \subsection{Simulation-ready mesh for seamless downstream CFD computations}

-An important highlight of HUG-VAS is its ability to directly generate watertight, simulation-ready meshes that integrate seamlessly with downstream CFD solvers.
-While this feature is common in state-of-the-art SSMs, it is a significant advantage in the context of auto-segmentation frameworks, where most models produce only voxel-based outputs that often require tedious manual post-processing to convert into CFD-compatible meshes.
-To demonstrate the practicality of HUG-VAS, we conducted CFD simulations on synthesized aortas and present two examples in Fig.~\ref{fig:pca}c.
-These simulations solve the steady incompressible Navier–Stokes equations under fixed wall conditions (details in Section~\ref{sec:meth}), validating that geometries generated by HUG-VAS can be directly used for CFD analysis without the need for additional manual intervention.
+An important highlight of HUG-VAS is its ability to generate watertight, simulation-ready meshes that can be used directly in CFD solvers.
+While such compatibility is often taken for granted in statistical shape models, it represents a substantial improvement over auto-segmentation frameworks, where voxel-based outputs typically require extensive manual post-processing before they become CFD-compatible.
+To demonstrate the practicality of HUG-VAS, we performed CFD simulations on synthesized aortas, with two representative cases shown in Fig.~\ref{fig:pca}c.
+These simulations solve the steady incompressible Navier–Stokes equations under fixed-wall conditions (see Section~\ref{sec:meth}), confirming that HUG-VAS geometries can be deployed in CFD workflows without additional manual intervention.